Make an Entrance with These 14 Refreshing Entryway Ideas

 It’s not uncommon for resale HDB flats to come with a narrow entryway stretching 3 to 5m in length.
 Take this Jurong West unit for example, where a wall separating its entryway from the adjacent dining and kitchen area was hacked away and replaced with foldable glass doors.

 This gives its owners the choice of opening up the space, or to keep them separate (say, for a more intimate dinner) as needed.
 Reminiscent of a cosy European countryside home, we reckon.

 But if you don’t mind keeping a narrow passageway (it does afford much privacy, after all), a simple way to zhuzh it up is to add neon lights and signages – tastefully, of course.

 View this project by HOFT

 Extra oomph aside, this resale flat’s entryway is also interesting because the main door has been relocated further into the house, leaving only a gate where the original entrance used to be.

 14. Transform external recessed areas into a private corridor

 In rarer cases of older HDB flats, it’s even possible to expand a unit’s confines by purchasing the recessed areas outside.

-Interior Firm: The Alchemists Design
+View this project by The Alchemists Design